New to Campus

 tp UGA for instructions.
 Need help?
 Call the EITS Help Desk at 706-542-3106.

-- Connect your devices to UGA’s wireless network: Get connected to UGA’s wireless network
+- Connect your devices to UGA’s wireless networks: Get connected to UGA’s wireless networks, PAWS-Secure and eduroam.

-- Sync your phone with UGAMail: Set up your phone to check UGAMail by viewing detailed instructions on the EITS Help Desk wiki.
+- Sync your phone with UGAMail: Set up your phone to check UGAMail by viewing detailed instructions on the EITS Help Desk website.

 buildings are located on campus and check out meals in the dining halls.
 The UGA mobile app is a one-stop spot for numerous online campus services.
 Download in the App Store